If you want lots of online reviews, you’ll need to use every tool at your disposal to get them.

 Here are a couple I whipped up using Canva poster templates.

-This is also a good time to use a Google review link to generate a QR code or snag your review funnel QR code from your Grade.us account which you can copy and paste into your printable.
+This is also a good time to use a Google review link to generate a QR code or snag your review funnel QR code from your Grade.us account for review generation which you can copy and paste into your printable.
 This will make life even easier on customers.

 Some people don’t enjoy asking for stuff.
 I know, because I’m one of them.
 I’d rather wander around stores for an hour and a half trying to find an item that I want to buy than ask an associate for help.